Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 In substituting clear grit and persistency for the advantages which many others enjoyed from birth.

-In believing that the best part of one's salary was not in one's pay envelope but in the chance to make good in every bit of work that passed
+In believing that the best part of one's salary was not in one's pay envelope but in the chance to make good in every bit of work that passed through one's hands.

 In keeping eyes and ears open, and mouth closed most of the time.

 In indomitable perseverance, a determination which knew no give up or retreat; in everlastingly pushing ahead whether one could see the goal or not.

 In the right attitude towards life, towards one's work, towards everything and everybody.